Prodeko/ilmo/docs/production_todo.md

 ## Sessions

-By default, sessions are stored into your PostgreSQL database by `connect-pg-simple`, but this increases the load on your database.
-To reduce database load, you should set the `REDIS_URL` environment variable to store sessions to redis instead.
+Sessions are stored in Redis.
 Read more in `installSession.ts`.